sagaseit/Androidmeda/README.md

 ### 3. Decompile APK

 You can use jadx [https://github.com/skylot/jadx](https://github.com/skylot/jadx) for that.
-It will create a resources and sources directory.
-Sources directory is where the decompiled .java files sit.
+It will create a "resources" and "sources" directory.
+"Sources" directory is where the decompiled .java files sit.

-jadx androidapp.apk
+`jadx androidapp.apk`

 ### 4. Run the script

-a.
-EXPORT API_KEY= "Your Gemini API Key"
+a. `EXPORT API_KEY= "Your Gemini API Key"`

 You can get the API key from [ai.google.dev](https://ai.google.dev/)

-b. python3 script.py --llm_model gemini-1.5-flash -output_dir /tmp/ver/ -source_dir "input_dir1/ input_dir2/" -thread_size 10
+b. `python3 script.py --llm_model gemini-1.5-flash -output_dir /tmp/ver/ -source_dir "input_dir1/ input_dir2/"`

 where,

 -llm_model is the LLM model to use, Currently only Google's Gemini is supported.

 -output is the output directory you want to save generated files.

--source_dir is the source directory for the decompiled code
+-source_dir is the source directory for the decompiled code.
+You can send more than one directory separated by space as above.

 -save_code (optional) set as True will deobfuscate the code and save in the output directory provided, otherwise only vuln_report file will be generated.